 The stroller should fit in the overhead compartment, and you need to have purchased a ticket to use the car seat.
 If you’re not using the car seat during the flight, you can gate-check it.

-To find the stroller policy for the airline you are flying with, simply type one of these two google searches “[airline] traveling with children” or “[airline] stroller policy”.
-For example: Westjet stroller policy or Air Canada traveling with children.
+To find the stroller policy for the airline you are flying with, simply type one of these two Google searches “[your airline] traveling with children” or “[your airline] stroller policy“.
+For example: Lufthansa stroller policy or Air Canada traveling with children.

-Make sure to ALWAYS go directly to the airlines website as opposed to another blog, since that’s the best way to ensure you are looking at UP-TO-DATE INFORMATION.
+Make sure to ALWAYS go directly to your airlines website as opposed to another blog, since that’s the best way to ensure you are looking at UP-TO-DATE INFORMATION.